blawson69/GearManager/README.md

 # GearManager

+**New in version 0.5:** Import your own custom Adventuring Gear and Wondrous Items into GearManager!

 This [Roll20](http://roll20.net/) script fixes a drawback to the [5e Shaped Sheet](http://github.com/mlenser/roll20-character-sheets/tree/master/5eShaped) where the items in the Equipment section are only accessible by opening the character sheet.
 GearManager adds select Adventuring Gear and Wondrous Items to the Utility or Offense section of the character sheet instead of the Equipment section,  allowing easy access to them using the sheet's built-in macros `%{shaped_utility}` and `%{shaped_offense}`.
 You can also add them individually to the Attributes & Abilities tab if you like.

-You can now add your own Adventuring Gear and Wondrous Items using the import function (below).

 My [PotionManager](https://github.com/blawson69/PotionManager) script manages all of the potions in a similar way and is a great companion to this one.